zemanm98/DP/README.md

 will be ignored and the emotion recognition task will be run on only the text data.
 If set to **false**, the *-text_model* will run multimodally and use the audio feature vectors for its learning.
+7. *-use_audio_model* - determines if the audio feature vectors should be taken from the audio emotion recognition model, or from the given *-audio_feature_extraction* method

 So for example if the system should be used multimodally with **LSTM** multimodal